Sisters of Perpetual Indulgence: Community involvement

+According to Jessi Knippel, the Sisters also engage in "missionary" and care work for the LGBT community, participating in "bar missions" in which the members of the organisation share care bags and pamphlets.
+The self-declared goal of the Sisters is to assist the LGBT community and offer it "absolution from guilt".

-Saints and angels
+"Saints" and "angels"

 Over the years the Sisters have named as saints hundreds of people who have helped on various projects behind the scenes organizing, coordinating actions or projects, performing at events as an artist or emcee or even serving the greater LGBT community.
 Rarely but sometimes they canonize community heroes who have recently died.
 It is customary for the Sisters to award sainthood with the addition of an elaborate "saint name".
 Notable saints include: